HenSch90/SiD/Modul_Fairness.md

 in:

 q: Was könnte Ihrer Meinung nach den höheren Lohn in diesem Beispiel rechtfertigen?
+Die Absolvent\*innen ...

-is: Die Absolvent\*innen der [Fächergruppe mit jeweils höherem Gehalt]...
+is: Mehrfachantworten sind möglich

 it: